rust-lang/rust/doc/tutorial/syntax.md

 Though it isn't apparent in most everyday code, there is a fundamental difference between Rust's syntax and the predecessors in this family of languages.
-Almost everything in rust is an expression, even things that are statements in other languages.
+A lot of thing that are statements in C are expressions in Rust.
 This allows for useless things like this (which passes nil—the void type—to a function):

     a_function(while false {});